 Next, integrate CoreDX DDS into an application!
 We've provided a sample data type and application with the distribution (located in COREDX\TOP/examples).
-You can use this example or create your own while going though the following steps.
-Our example Makefiles were built for g++.
+You can use these examples or create your own while going though the following steps.

 Create the IDL file for the data type(s) you will use for communications.
 IDL is a language independent way to specify data types and interfaces and is standardized by the OMG.
 [NOTE: CoreDX DDS example data types files often use the historical ".ddl" extension.
 The syntax is IDL compliant, even though the file is named ".ddl".]
 Here is the "hello world" example IDL provided with the distribution: